 Energy saving is the focus of the environmental initiatives being pursued at the China Ferry Terminal and the Macau Ferry Terminal.
-A structured energy saving plan has been introduced and effectively cut down energy consumption in the two terminals by means of reduced lighting and economical air conditioning setting.
-Green measures taken in 2003 included installation of 600 compact fluorescent lamps in public areas of the Macau Ferry Terminal and replacement of 3 sea-water cooler chillers to improve efficiency of the air-conditioning system in the China Ferry Terminal.
-Environmentally friendly garbage drums for depositing paper, plastics and aluminum cans have also been used in both terminals.
-Planned measures to be undertaken in 2004/05 include installation of motion sensors to control lighting intensity of the Arrival Immigration Clearance Hall of the China Ferry Terminal.
+A structured energy saving plan has been introduced and effectively cut down energy consumption in the two terminals by means of reducing unnecessary lighting and installing economical air conditioning systems.
+Green measures taken in 2004 included replacement of air handling units of the air conditioning system in the China Ferry Terminal; and replacement of energy saving type fluorescent tube fittings and installation of photo cell lighting controller in the Macau Ferry Terminal.
+In compliance with a service-wide green initiative of the Government, the indoor temperature of both terminals has been set to 25.5°C.